Are you a school administrator? Yes No x to close

 Troy University

-Troy University offers Associate’s, Bachelor’s and Master’s Degrees in Criminal Justice.
-It has GI Bill®-approved programs, offers credit for military experience, awards credit for CLEP and DSST exams and is approved for Tuition Assistance.
-Troy University is a MyCAA-approved school and a participant in the Yellow Ribbon program.
+Troy University offers Associate’s, Bachelor’s, and Master’s Degrees in Criminal Justice.
+It offers GI Bill®-approved programs, awards credit for military experience, accepts CLEP and DSST exam scores, and is approved for Tuition Assistance.
+Troy University is a MyCAA-approved school and a Yellow Ribbon Program participant.

 Lasell University